AutoResearch/autora/docs/theorist/bms/how_it_works.md

     a) Two parallel trees held at different temperatures are selected.
     b) The temperatures of the two trees are swapped.
-    c) If this improves/lowers the loss of the now colder tree, the tree temperatures are permanently swapped.
+    c) If this decreases the loss of the now colder tree, the tree temperatures are permanently swapped.
     d) If not, the trees are reverted to preexisting temperatures.

-After iterating over these two steps for $n$ epochs, the tree held at the lowest temperature is returned as the fitted model.
+After iterating over these two steps for $n$ epochs, the tree held at the lowest temperature is returned as the best fitted model for the data provided.

 ## References